AIVA-3112/web/FRONTEND_DEPLOYMENT.md

 ### Runtime Issues

-1. **Port configuration**: The application runs on port 5173 by default
+1. **Port configuration**: The application runs on port 8080 by default (changed from 5173 to match Azure App Service default)
 2. **Environment variables**: Ensure all required environment variables are set
 3. **CORS issues**: Verify that the backend is configured to accept requests from your frontend origin